 Divya Shared How She’s Applying Ruskin’s Ideas In Japan

-Inspired by Ruskin’s idea: “If you can paint one leaf, you can paint the World.”
+Through drawing projects inspired by Ruskin’s idea: “If you can paint one leaf, you can paint the World.”

 Together with artist and Ruskin expert, Hilary Baker and Ruskin Land, Divya’s also organising a bilateral UK-Japan art event on October 28th 2018: